kitbagjs/router/README.md

 </div>
 ```

 This component can be mounted anywhere you want route components to be mounted.
 Nested routes can also have a nested `RouterView` which would be responsible for rendering any children that route may have.
-See more about [nested routes](https://kitbag-router.netlify.app/core-concepts/defining-routes#nested-routes).
+Read more about [nested routes](https://kitbag-router.netlify.app/core-concepts/defining-routes#nested-routes).

 ## RouterLink